automatika-robotics/embodied-agents/README.md

 ## Contributions

-EmbodiedAgents has been developed in collaboration betweeen [Automatika Robotics](https://automatikarobotics.com/) and [Inria](https://inria.fr/).
+EmbodiedAgents has been developed in collaboration between [Automatika Robotics](https://automatikarobotics.com/) and [Inria](https://inria.fr/).
 Contributions from the community are most welcome.